deanturpin/oci/README.md

 # Travelling to India with a new passport but OCI is in maiden name

-tldr - couldn't get any official confirmation so applied for e-Visa quoting the OCI number and "Tourist Visa" in the previous visa dropdown.
+tldr - couldn't get any official confirmation so applied for e-Visa quoting the OCI number and "Tourist Visa" as the type in the previous visa dropdown.

 ----